code-monet/sim-gamer-kit/docs/game_guides/issues.md

 1 and 2 can be fixed simply by using `FFFSake`.
 3 might be fixed by `FFFSake` using the `Reducer` engine, or might need `IndirectInput`.
 4 will typically need `IndirectInput`.

+## Inverted Force Feedback

+In some games, force feedback can apply in the wrong direction.
+The wheel will usually be hard to control in these cases, and you'll notice that steering resistance is actually in the opposite direction.
+The wheel might oscillate wildly.

+### Fixes

+This *could* be fixed using `FFFSake`, but this is not currently implemented as I have not seen a game that needs this.
+When I have heard of this happening, the developer is on the hook for fixing it and usually follows through.